Dphilomath/NITS-LAN-Proxy/README.md

 <img width="50%" src="https://user-images.githubusercontent.com/23384886/161261232-607e482f-9e9d-43e7-9470-8cd7c7acf28f.png"/>

-To get CLI tools to use the proxy, we need to configure two more files.
+To get CLI tools to use the proxy, you need to configure two more files.

 #### File 1 : `.bashrc` file in your home directory (hidden file)